 Once the simulation model is completed and fully calibrated, it can be utilised to populate the BIM with HVAC descriptions.
+The HVAC description may be used to instantiate the BIM.
 This is done via an 'IFC HVAC Interface for EnergyPlusTM' (Bazjanac and Maile, 2004).
 This middleware interface facilitates translating EnergyPlus input files (IDF) into IFC2x2 files.
 Finally, storage of the building's performance history must be instantiated in the BIM.
 This paper describes the procedure for storage and analysis of rich performance history datasets.